 Some of these symptoms may not always be signs of depression.
-Anyone who has ever raised a teenager knows that appetite changes are often normal, namely in times of growth spurts or if he or she is particularly involved in sports.
+If you’ve ever raised a teenager, you know that appetite changes are often normal, namely in times of growth spurts and particularly if your teenager is involved in sports.

-Still, being vigilant and watching for changing signs in your teen can help get them the help they need.
+Still, looking out for changing signs and behaviors in your teen can help them when they’re in need.